Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 }
 ```

-For more information on client service methods, see [Client service method samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md)
+For more information on client service methods, see [Client service method samples](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md).

-// TODO: move the below to the detailed sample file

-**Convenience methods** are service methods that take a strongly-typed model representing schematized data needed to communicate with the service as input, and return a strongly-typed model representing the payload from the service response as output.
-Having strongly-typed models that represent service concepts provides a layer of convenience over working with the raw payload format.
-This is because these models unify the client user experience when cloud services differ in payload formats.
-That is, a client-user can learn the patterns for strongly-typed models that `System.ClientModel`-based clients provide, and use them together without having to reason about whether a cloud service represents resources using, for example, JSON or XML formats.

-**Protocol methods** are service methods that provide very little convenience over the raw HTTP APIs a cloud service exposes.
-They represent request and response message bodies using types that are very thin layers over raw JSON/binary/other formats.
-Users of client protocol methods must reference a service's API documentation directly, rather than relying on the client to provide developer conveniences via strongly-typing service schemas.

 ### Handling exceptions that result from failed requests

-When a service call fails, `System.ClientModel`-based clients throw a `ClientResultException`.
+When a service call fails, service clients throw a `ClientResultException`.
 The exception exposes the HTTP status code and the details of the service response if available.

 ```C# Snippet:ClientResultExceptionReadme
 try